riccardocolombini/pianoapp/README.md

    cd pianoapp
    ```

-2. Open the project in your favorite Java IDE (e.g., IntelliJ IDEA, Eclipse).
+2. Open the project in your Java IDE (e.g. IntelliJ IDEA).

-3. Ensure that JavaFX is correctly set up in your IDE.

-4. Build and run the project.
+3. Build and run the project.

 ### Usage
 1. Loading a MIDI File: